-The map of the trail can be found in our Visitor Hub.
+The map of the trail can be found below or in our Visitor Hub.
 But please do ask the café or reserve team for top tips or directions if needed.

 Open daily, during café opening hours, the Visitor Hub (part funded by Grundon Waste Management and the European Agricultural Fund for Rural Development) is the perfect starting point for exploring Crickley Hill.

 The large information panels provide an overview of Crickley Hill’s wildlife and archaeology as well as an introduction to how we work together with the National Trust as custodians of this delicate, much-loved and well-used site.

 The Visitor Hub is also home to a large map, detailing the Crickley Hill walk, and several seasonal displays.

 The Visitor Hub can be found next to the café and close to the upper car park and blue badge parking area.
 The Hub has both ramp and stair access.

 Fancy hiring the Visitor Hub for a group event or meeting?
 Please contact the Gloucestershire Wildlife Trust team for details and availability: email@example.com.